MAX DEFENDER 8 FORECAST: Slight rain chances linger through the weekend - NewsBreak

 MAX DEFENDER 8 FORECAST: Slight rain chances linger through the weekend

+Ten percent rain chances will be common with the best shot for shower activity starting up late afternoon throughout our interior counties and slowly move west to the Gulf of Mexico into the mid and late evening hours finally fading out by midnight.

-Bay and inland waterways will have a moderate chop with Seas around 2 feet.
+Bay and inland waterways will have a moderate chop with seas around two feet.
 UV rays will be high but not extreme and will still warrant slapping on sunscreen if you plan on being outdoors for more than 30 minutes at a time.
-The beaches look wonderful for this weekend however moderately high red tide will be common along the Beaches of Pinellas County and Southern Sarasota County.
+The beaches look wonderful for this weekend however moderately high red tide will be common along the beaches of Pinellas County and southern Sarasota County.

 By the time we make it into the middle of next week, a new front will swing in from the west accompanied by an area of low pressure that will remain well to the north.
-The front will pass through the state and allow for rain chances to increase by late week.
-Daytime highs will remain in the upper 80s and lower 90s but with the ample moisture returning to the area, feel-like temperatures will be back into the lower triple digits along with a 30 to 40% chance for scattered showers and thunderstorms.
+At the same time, we are monitoring a wave of tropical moisture off Hispaniola to track just off shore of the east coast.
+The front will pass through the state and interact with the wave which allows for rain chances to increase by the late week.
+Daytime highs will remain in the upper 80s and lower 90s but with the ample moisture returning to the area, feel-like temperatures will be back into the lower triple digits along with a 30 to 40 percent chance for scattered showers and thunderstorms.

-Regarding the tropics the only two systems that were monitoring right now are Sam and Victor and so far these two tropical systems will remain well off the coast of the United States let alone the sunshine State.
+Regarding the tropics, the only two systems that we’re monitoring right now are Sam and Victor, and so far these two tropical systems will remain well off the coast of the United States let alone the Sunshine State.
+Overnight, a weak tropical wave is showing signs of tacking into more favorable conditions for development off the coast of Florida within the next 2 to 5 days.
+It will be an area we monitor closely.

 For the latest news, weather, sports, and streaming video, head to WFLA.